TheGoldenRatio/thegoldenratio.github.com/about.markdown

 <br>
 <img class="left-no" src="/img/profile_bw.png" alt="this is a picture of me" width= '175 px'>

-### A bit of myself:
+### Some of my experience:

-- I'm currently a **product manager** at an [**AI startup**](https://demo.unibit.ai/).
-We're using **natural language generation** and large datasets to automate news publishing
+- Currently working with the [**Facebook Developer Support Engineering**](https://www.facebook.com/careers/life/a-look-inside-developer-support-engineering-at-facebook) team to help unblock developers that use the Facebook platform for their apps, games, and business
+- TA for a Data Analyatics course at UC Berkeley Extension
+- Product manager at [**Unibit**](https://unibit.ai/), a financial terminal startup (YC '20)
-- I was a consultant at a leading [**strategy / innovation consulting firm**](https://www.newmarketsadvisors.com/) in Boston.
-Industries I worked in: financial services, fintech, pharma, healthcare, software.
+- Associate consultant at a [**strategy / innovation consulting firm**](https://www.newmarketsadvisors.com/) in Boston.
+Industries I worked in: financial services, healthcare, software.
 Clients ranged from the Fortune 100 to startups
-- I was a part of the **start-up team** for the [**University of Central Asia**](https://www.ucentralasia.org/) in Kyrgyzstan .
-I worked in Student Life and helped to establish campus life and extracurriculars at the first fully residential, liberal arts university in Central Asia
+- Helped with the launch of the [**University of Central Asia**](https://www.ucentralasia.org/) in Kyrgyzstan.
+I helped to establish the culture of on-campus life at the first fully residential, liberal arts university in Central Asia
-- I graduated cum laude from **Yale University** in 2016.
-I double majored in **political science** and **mechanical engineering**
+- Graduated cum laude from Yale University in 2016.
+I double majored in political science and mechanical engineering

 ### My interests:

-- data visualization and design
+- The intersection of tech, policy, and data
-- statistics, machine learning, natural language processing
-- tech, entrepreneurship, and education for international development
+- International development
+- Education

 ### For fun, I like to:

 - solve the New York Times Crossword
-- watch and critique film
+- watch films
 - travel, write, make videos
 - read